The Demolished Man

 Very well done, cleverly plotted.
 Spiced up with a few typographical experiments, such as arranging words on the page to visually represent the shared thoughts of ESPers at a party, much like so-called concrete poetry.

 All these interesting observations make Alfred Bester's first novel, well, interesting.
-Perhaps deserving of being, as it was, the first winner of the Hugo award for best novel from the World Science Fiction Society.
+Perhaps deserving of being, as it was, the first winner of the Hugo award for best novel from the World Science Fiction Society in 1953.

 But these points wouldn't necessarily convey to the first-time reader why The Demolished Man is regarded by old-timers as so important to the science fiction field: namely, because it starts to move science fiction out of the scifi ghetto toward a merger with the modern mainstream of popular writing.